Home

 This John King -- one of many -- is the author of "Portal: San Francisco's Ferry Building and the Reinvention of American Cities."
 First published by W.W.
 Norton in 2023, "Portal" now is in paperback with an afterword that brings the saga up to date.

-I'm also the San Francisco Chronicle's former urban design critic, retiring in October of 2024.
-The gig allowed me to take on the city's physical transformation in this unsettled century, trying to convey how the buildings and spaces around us reflect larger histories and cultures.
-That's the spark for "Portal," and why it ranges beyond architecture into the realm of vintage postcards, "Somebody Feed Phil" and the (literal) rise and fall of elevated freeways.
+I'm also the San Francisco Chronicle's former urban design critic, a gig that allowed me to explore the city's physical transformation in this unsettled century, seeking to convey how buildings and spaces around us reflect larger histories and cultures.
+That's the spark for "Portal," and why it ranges into such realms as vintage postcards, "Somebody Feed Phil" and the Bay Area's foodie culture.

 Basically, I'm an ink-stained wretch who entered the fray at the right time and had breaks aplenty along the way.
 With a great topic, the San Francisco Bay Area, that never grows old.